 If you're not in debt but need a bit of general money guidance to help you out of a hole, try calling the Government-funded Money Advice Service on 0300 500 5000.

-Don't automatically assume you're frozen out by ‘normal' banks, so payday loans are your only option.
+If you still absolutely NEED to borrow to plug a short-term hole in your finances, don't automatically assume you're frozen out by ‘normal' banks, and that payday loans are your only option.
 The methods below may be able to give you what you need instead of a payday loan.
-We've listed them in rough order of which to try first - though scan all of them first to see what's suitable.
+We've listed them in rough order of which to try first - though scan all of them before making a decision to see what's suitable.

-If you spend on a credit card and CLEAR THE WHOLE CARD IN FULL next month, it's interest-free (except for the Lloyds Advance card) so there's nowt cheaper.
+If you spend on a credit card and CLEAR THE WHOLE CARD IN FULL next month, it's interest-free so there's nowt cheaper.
 So if you have this option, it's both the cheapest and easiest – as you needn't apply for anything.

 Two important warnings though…

-Even in these circumstances, provided you repay the debt in the same time as a payday loan – it's likely to be far cheaper – but there are other options below to try first.
+Even in these circumstances, provided you repay the debt in the same time as a payday loan – it's likely to be far cheaper.

 If you don't have a card you can clear, and can't get any other form of credit that's cheaper, the next question is: do you have any credit card at all you can use?
 Almost every credit card, used right, is far cheaper than a payday loan.

 Of course, you'll need room on your credit limit.
-If you don't, speak to the card provider and see if it can increase it.
-If you try to spend over your credit limit you'll either be declined or will be charged a £12 fee, which can be almost as costly as some payday loans.
+If you don't have any, speak to the card provider and see if it can increase it.
+If you try to spend over your credit limit you'll either be declined or will usually be charged a £12ish fee, which can be almost as costly as some payday loans.

 How to make best use of your card:

-- If you need the loan for cash.
-Don't withdraw cash on your credit card, as you'll pay interest even if you pay it off in full.
-Switch to using the credit card for your normal spending for the rest of the month (don't overspend and carefully budget).
-The equivalent amount of unspent income will be in your bank account, which can then be used as cash to make the purchase/pay the bill.
+To pay off the payday loan, you need to use the credit card for your all normal spending for the rest of the month (don't overspend and carefully budget).
+The equivalent amount of unspent income will build up in your bank account, which can then be used as cash to pay off the loan

 For more things to try, look at our Low Income Grants guide.